petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/data-providers/using-the-rest-data-provider-to-populate-form-options.md

 ## Granting Data Provider Permissions

-Depending on whether the user is required to be authenticated before filling the form, users may have to grant additional permissions to the Data Provider.
-For example, if Guests are to fill out the form, they need the _View_ permission, or else they will not be able to see the options provided by the data provider.
+Users must have view permission on a data provider to see the options it provides.
+For example, if Guests are to fill out a form, they must be granted the view permission.

 To configure the data provider's permissions: